 - Assault causing bodily harm

 The consequences of a simple assault charge can affect your family, compromise your ability to work, and include time served in a detention facility ranging from a shorter jail term to a lengthy period of incarceration in a penitentiary.
-The maximum term for an assault charge is 5 years in the penitentiary.
-For more severe assaults such as assault causing bodily harm or aggravated assault, the maximum jail terms range from 10-14 years in jail.
+The maximum term for an assault charge is five years in the penitentiary.
+For more severe assaults such as assault causing bodily harm or aggravated assault, the maximum jail terms range from ten to 14 years in jail.

 Common Defences for an Assault Charge

-The most common defence against an assault charge is self defence.
-This is appropriate if you need to use reasonable force in the circumstances to stop force from being used on you.
+The most common defence against an assault charge is self-defence.
+This is appropriate if you believed on reasonable grounds that you were being assaulted and used reasonable force to defend or protect yourself.

-Your assault lawyer in Oakville will be able to guide you as to which defence best fits your case.
+Your assault lawyer in Owen Sound will be able to guide you as to which defence best fits your case.

 Why Kruse Law Firm?

-Kruse Law Firm operates out of our offices in Kitchener, London, Toronto, and Windsor to assist clients throughout Ontario.
+Kruse Law Firm operates out of our offices in Owen Sound, London, Toronto, and Windsor to assist clients throughout Ontario.